larryknaebelobsidian/kingdom/Proposition 109. An examination of the passages of Scripture supposed to teach the Church-Kingdom theory will confirm our doctrine of the Kingdom..md

 >easily reconcilable with the principle that future blessings are spoken of as present, as exemplified in Heb.
 12:22, 23, etc. (comp.
 Prop.
 65, Obs.
 9).
 >p.
 35 Vol. 2 Prop 109 Obs.
 3

+>together.”
+Commentators (as e.g. Bloomfield, loci) frankly admit this explanation and think that reference is made to the hope of the Kingdom expressed in verse 6.
+>p.
+36 Vol. 2 Prop 109 Obs.
+3

 #### Col. 1:13
 Who rescued us from the authority of darkness, and transferred us to the kingdom of the Son of His love,
 #### Rev. 1:9
 I, John, your brother and fellow partaker in the tribulation and kingdom and perseverance _which are_ in Jesus, was on the island called Patmos because of the word of God and the witness of Jesus.
+#### Acts 14:22
+strengthening the souls of the disciples, encouraging them to continue in the faith, and _saying_, “Through many afflictions we must enter the kingdom of God.”
 ### Obs.
 4
 #### 1 Cor.
 4:20
 For the kingdom of God does not consist in words but in power.